Tow Law Millennium Primary School

 • Movement Programme baseline assessment

 Your child will be assessed against age related expectations for children who are working on the National Curriculum (i.e. the same as the majority of other children in their year group), or they may be assessed against other measures for children who are not ready to work on National Curriculum Levels (i.e. the steps before the National Curriculum).
 Aspirational targets are set for all children to ensure that all children make good progress, including those not ready to access the National Curriculum.
-The outcomes of all assessments are shared with parents and carers at our Parent Evenings and in your child’s School Report.
+The outcomes of all assessments are shared with parents and carers at our Parent Evenings and in your child’s Annual School Report.
 If other agencies are invited to work with your child, you will be invited to attend a meeting where the outcomes of these assessments and their next steps will be shared with you.
-If parents have any concerns then these can be shared with the class teacher and or SENCo who will arrange a meeting to discuss and resolve any difficulties.
+If parents have any concerns, then these can be shared with the class teacher and or SENDCO who will arrange a meeting to discuss and resolve any difficulties.

 How is the decision made about what type and how much support my child will receive?

-At Tow Law Millennium Primary School, we currently have children with a variety of needs in school and provide the following interventions to meet the needs of our children:
+We provide the following interventions to meet the needs of our children:

 Support for children with physical needs: